 Adjusting Negative Balances For Clients Resulting From Open Payments

-If you have a client with an incorrect negative balance, this article will walk you through the steps necessary to correct the negative balance and bring your client’s account up to par.
+If you have a client with an incorrect negative balance, this article will walk you through the steps necessary to correct the negative balance and bring your client’s account back to $0.

 Note: Open payments are also sometimes referred to as "overpayments"